ehsanul/rust-ws/README.md

 ### Code

-- Changes to rust-http to enable protocol upgrades without the current hacky approach in rust-ws.
 - Cleanly drop associated tasks - ie when the read task fails, the write task ought to be `fail!`-ed, even if it is waiting on a separate Chan read, and vice-versa.
 Right now, this is not handled properly, leading to a memory leak